ripred/Bang/README.md

 **Using ArduinoCLI in your Arduino sketches**

 To use ArduinoCLI in your sketches, simply use `Serial.println( "command" )` to send the command to the USB (`COM`) port used by your Arduino.
-NOTE that you need to edit the `arduino_exec.py` source file and modify it to reference the specific `COM` port or `/dev/...` device path that your Arduino uses.
-I will be updating the arduino_exec.py source file soon so that the `COM` port or `/dev/...` path can just be specified on the command line that invokes the Python Agent but I have not gotten to that yet. **😄**

 **If you want to be able to use the Serial monitor separately from using ArduinoCLI** then you will need to connect an FTDI USB-ttl adapter to your Arduino and specify its COM port in the arduino_exec.py source file instead of the port that your Arduino uses.
 Most of the example sketches show the use of an FTDI USB-ttl adapter in their source.
 You do not *have* to use an FTDI adapter unless you want to additionally use the Serial monitor.